Home Care Aide

 70 hours - Home care aide training

 5 hours - Orientation and safety

 Training can be completed in as little as two weeks, and you can work while you are pursuing certification.
 Many employers pay for you to complete your training while you work.
 Here are some resources that will give you more information:

 Many Home Care Agencies will pay you to complete your training while you work.

 Find training near you that is independent of an employer.
 Connect with instructors and sign-up for local training.
 Training fees vary depending on the instructor and course.

 Career Bridge is a resource for training and career resources.
 Search for "home care aide" and enter your zip code in the location box for a list of classes near you.

 If you are currently or planning to provide care to a friend or family member who is a Medicaid client, contact the client’s case manager directly.
 The case manager can help direct you to the next steps.

 Step Two: Certification Exam

 Once you complete the training, your instructor will give you a DSHS Training Certificate.
 Save and keep track of this certificate for future reference.
-After training, you are ready to take the certification exam

 Testing - The certification exam is administered by Prometric and includes written and skill sections.